josepharceneaux/ecs-stuff/push_campaign_service/README.md

 ### Reschedule a Campaign [PUT]

-User can reschedule a Push Notification campaign on this endpoint.
+User can reschedule a Push Notification campaign using this endpoint.
-It takes a JSON object containing schdule data.
+It takes a JSON object containing schedule data.
 It first removes existing task in scheduler service for this campaign and creates a new task (either one-time or periodic) and then returns task_id(Task id on Scheduler Service) or returns an error message.